 The evaluation team verified the product according the vendor-provided guidance documentation and ran the tests specified in the NDcPP.
-The Independent Testing activity is documented in the Assurance Activities Report, which is publicly available, and is not duplicated here.
+The Independent Testing activity is documented in the publicly available Assurance Activities Report, and is not duplicated here.

 9 Results of the Evaluation